 How It Works

-IP tracking works by utilizing databases that map IP addresses to geographical locations.
-When a user accesses the internet, their device is assigned an IP address, which is linked to a specific location based on registration information from ISPs.
-When you use an IP tracker location service, it queries these databases to retrieve the most accurate information related to the given IP address.
+IP tracking works by checking databases that connect IP addresses to their locations.
+When you get online, your device gets assigned an IP address, and that's linked to a real location based on where the ISP registered it.
+When you use an IP tracker, it looks up those databases to find the most current info about your IP.

 Data Sources